Scille/parsec-cloud/docs/rfcs/1007-frozen-users.md

 There is a subtle difference between the two ways to identify a user.
 At any given time, an email address can be used to uniquely identify an non-revoked user from a given organization.
 In contrast, a parsec user ID identifies uniquely any user from all organizations in the parsec server, including revoked users.
 This means that over time, an email address can identify different parsec users with different parsec IDs, even from the same organization.

-The frozen status configured by the `PATCH` method is specifically associated with the parsec user ID, regardless of the identification method used in the request body.
+The frozen status configured by the `POST` method is specifically associated with the parsec user ID, regardless of the identification method used in the request body.
 This has a the following consequence: if a user is revoked and then a new user is created with the same email address, the frozen status will **not** be applied to the new user.

 ### Updating frozen status for several users at once